-In the U.S., the COVID-19 pandemic struck during a presidential election year, shifting the political narrative and President Trump's reelection prospects.
-Prior to the pandemic, the U.S. economy was performing well, and Trump, while extremely polarizing, enjoyed strong support among Republican voters.
-The virus changed the narrative, and shaped the political campaign.
-As of the end of November 2020, the U.S. had suffered the largest numbers of cases (over 8 million) and deaths (over 220,000) in the world.
+In the USA, the COVID-19 pandemic struck during a presidential election year, shifting the political narrative and Trump's re-election prospects.
+Prior to the pandemic, the US economy was performing well, and Trump, while extremely polarizing, enjoyed strong support among Republican voters.
+The virus changed the narrative and shaped the political campaign.
+As of the end of November 2020, the USA had suffered the largest numbers of cases (over 8 million) and deaths (over 220,000) in the world.
 Trump's pandemic response, which contrasted with those of many leaders in other Western democracies, was repeatedly criticized by epidemiologists and scientists.

-In this paper, we explore the effect of the COVID-19 pandemic on the 2020 U.S. presidential election.
-We investigate whether Trump's electoral support was reduced in localities hit harder by the pandemic.
-Guided by a pre-analysis plan (PAP), which reduces concerns about data mining, we constructed a data set at the county-level, with the difference in vote share for President Trump between the 2020 and 2016 presidential elections as our dependent variable.
+In this paper, we explore the effect of the COVID-19 pandemic on the 2020 US presidential election.
+We investigate whether Trump's electoral support fell in localities hit harder by the pandemic.
+Guided by a pre-analysis plan (PAP), which reduces concerns about data mining, we constructed a data set at the county-level, with the difference in vote share for Trump between the 2020 and 2016 presidential elections as our dependent variable.
 Our main independent variable is COVID-19 cases, which we gather from the data compiled by the Center for Systems Science and Engineering at Johns Hopkins University.
 In our estimates, we control for social distancing and four occupational measures: (1) exposure to disease or infection, (2) physical proximity, (3) essential worker designation, and (4) remote work.
-In addition, we account for demographic and socioeconomic variables and for unemployment changes, August 2019-August 2020.
+In addition, we account for demographic and socioeconomic variables and for changes in unemployment between August 2019 and August 2020.
 In placebo tests, we show that COVID-19 incidence is uncorrelated with changes in Republican candidates vote share in previous elections, e.g., votes for Trump in 2016 compared with votes for Romney in 2012.